Daftscientist/project-1/README.md

 - This project does not follow Open Authorization specification.
 Read the documentation.

+## Works with ⛓️
+- This project works hand in hand with its [docker management daemon](https://github.com/Daftscientist/LittleWings)

 ## TODO
 | Done? | Idea |
 | --- | --- |